jamescarter2001/Private-Key-Calc/README.md

 # Private-Key-Calc

-This is a simple C program that can be used to save time when calulating a private key for an assymetric encryption system.
+This is a simple C program that can be used to calculate possible private keys for an assymetric encryption system.

 ## Usage